 Legatee, devisee, distributee, and beneficiary seem like synonyms, but they are not.
 They have crucial distinctions.
-A difference in the four terms can mean the difference in
+Let’s start with the basic definitions:

 - Distributee– a person entitled to take or share in the property of a decedent who died without a will.